noahfranco/Balto-Movies-BE/README.md

 \_DATABASE_URL - when migrating to production with Heroku, an environment variable becomes available to you called DATABASE_URL

-Heroku, an environment variable becomes available to you called DATABASE_URL

 ## Documentation

 See [Frontend Documentation](https://github.com/noahfranco/Balto-Movies-FE) for details on the frontend of the project.